 |

-Thus, 95% of eye doctors don’t have knowledge about vision and learning or don’t believe in it.
+Thus, 95% of eye doctors don’t emphasize vision and learning, or don’t believe in it.
+A local eye doctor even had a brochure that said vision is not related to learning.
 The traditional doctors may miss a visually related learning problem.
-After all, the eye doctor said I had 20/20 "vision"; and the learning problem could not be a vision problem. |
+After all, the eye doctor said I had 20/20 vision, and a vision problem could not cause the learning problem.

 Further, doctors not trained in visually related learning problems may unwittingly prescribe glasses that interfere with learning and contribute to the current nearsightedness epidemic.